endli215/EEC201_Final_Project/README.md

 \]

 where \(M\) is the number of Mel filter banks, and \(c_n\) represents the \(n\)-th cepstral coefficient.
 Typically, **the first 12–13 coefficients** are retained, as they capture the most relevant speech features.

-## Summary
-The Mel Cepstrum computation process involves **windowing, Fourier transformation, Mel filtering, logarithm compression, and DCT**.
-The resulting **MFCCs** provide a compact yet powerful representation of speech, making them ideal features for speech recognition tasks.

----

-### Notes:
-- This implementation was done manually in Python instead of using built-in libraries to gain deeper insight into the process.
-- MFCCs are widely used in speech recognition, speaker identification, and other audio processing applications.